Sparse clustering via the Deterministic Information Bottleneck algorithm: Simulation Study

 \section{Simulation Study}

-We conduct a simulation study in which Sparse DIB is benchmarked against six alternative clustering methods for sparse data, namely Sparse K-Means \citep{witten2010framework}, Random Projection Ensemble Clustering \citep[RPEClust;][]{anderlucci2022high}, model-based clustering with variable selection \citep[VarSelLCM;][]{marbac2017variable}, Clustering On Subsets of Attributes followed by Partitioning Around Medoids \citep[COSA/PAM;][]{friedman2004clustering, kaufmanrousseeuw1990} and Principal Component Analysis (PCA) and its sparse extension \citep{zou2006sparse}, followed by K-Means.
-We experimented with several hyperparameter values for each method and selected solutions that maximised clustering performance.
+We conduct a simulation study in which Sparse DIB is benchmarked against six alternative clustering methods for sparse data, namely Sparse K-Means \cite{witten2010framework}, Random Projection Ensemble Clustering (RPEClust)\cite{anderlucci2022high}, model-based clustering with variable selection (VarSelLCM) \cite{marbac2017variable}, Clustering On Subsets of Attributes followed by Partitioning Around Medoids (COSA/PAM) \cite{friedman2004clustering,kaufmanrousseeuw1990} and Principal Component Analysis (PCA) and its sparse extension \cite{zou2006sparse}, followed by K-Means.
+We experimented with several hyperparameter values for each method and selected solutions that maximised the ARI.
 Uniform initialisation was used for Sparse DIB.
 Code for reproducing the simulations is publicly available in \url{https://github.com/EfthymiosCosta/SparseDIB_Sims}.